treydock/rspec-system-puppet/README.md

     # gem install rspec-system-puppet

 However it is usually recommended to include `gem 'rspec-system-puppet'` in your `Gemfile` and let bundler install it.
-An example `Gemfile` is shown below.
-This includes `rspec-puppet` test content as well:
+A bare-minimum example `Gemfile` is shown below:

     source 'https://rubygems.org'

     group :development, :test do
       gem 'rake'
-      gem 'rspec-puppet'
-      gem 'puppetlabs_spec_helper', :require => false
       gem 'rspec-system-puppet'
-      gem 'puppet-lint'
-    end

-    if puppetversion = ENV['PUPPET_GEM_VERSION']
-      gem 'puppet', puppetversion, :require => false
-    else
-      gem 'puppet', :require => false
     end

 Install using Bundler with: